The Laplace transform of the lognormal distribution: Introduction

 The lognormal distribution has a wide range of applications in the natural sciences and fields like finance, actuarial science, economics and engineering.
 Integral transforms, such as the Laplace and Fourier transforms, of the lognormal distribution have received considerable attention in the literature for several decades.
-Since these integral transforms have no known closed form, there has been substantial effort to put forth viable approximation methods (see \cite{Asmussen2016} for a thorough overview and numerical comparison of several methods).
-A positive random variable $X$ is said to have a lognormal distribution with parameters $\mu\in\mathbb{R}$ and $\sigma>0$, written $X \sim \ln{\mathcal{N}}(\mu,\sigma^2)$, if it has probability density function given by
+The Laplace transform of $X$, henceforth denoted by $\phi$, is defined by